youerzhu/ZhumanLI.github.io/_portfolio/portfolio-1.md

 - Satellite Monitoring: Captures satellite data across extensive geographical areas.
 - Drone Measurement: Provides detailed examination and targeted local analysis in identified area (including flux measurement).
 - Ground Station Analysis: Verifies and calibrates data from satellites and drones, integrating data sources.

-### Objective 2: Satellite-Sky-Ground GHG Monitoring System

 - Prediction of air quality with high spatial resolution.
   - From satellite to the ground.
   - From now to future.
   - From ground stations to blank spot.
 - Generating high-quality data that can use for decision and policy making.

-### Objective 3: To analyze the chemical and physical properties of airborne matter
+### Objective 3: Analyzing the chemical and physical properties of airborne matter

 - Sample collection: Use drone-mounted samplers to collect PM and VOCs.
 - Analyze samples: Examine chemical compositions, physical properties, oxidative potential, and vertical distribution.